freeCodeCamp/chinese/chinese/articles/regex-in-javascript.md

 **Multiple Lookaheads**: It's possible to have multiple lookaheads in a regular expression using the syntax `X(?=Y)(?=Z)`.
 This allows us to impose multiple conditions for matching.

-**Example:** Let's say we want to match strings that contain both "foo" and "bar", but in any order:
+**例如:** Let's say we want to match strings that contain both "foo" and "bar", but in any order:

 ```javascript
 const regex = /(?=.*foo)(?=.*bar)/;